fstark/blog/content/blog/plotty/plotty.md

 ## How do I run it myself?

-Well, if you have the PB-700 and tyhe CM-1, a linux host and two audio cables, you can [head to the repository](https://github.com/fstark/PloTTY).
-You will also need a link to the [``casutils``](http://www.mvcsys.de/doc/casioutil.html) commands at the top of Plotty working directory, and an install of ``sox``.
+Well, if you have the PB-700 and the CM-1, a linux host and two audio cables, you can [head to the repository](https://github.com/fstark/PloTTY).
+You will also need a link to the [``casutils``](http://www.mvcsys.de/doc/casioutil.html) commands at the top of ``plotty.sh`` working directory, and an install of ``sox``.

-There is a caching mecanism in the ``plotty.sh`` shell script, and any prompt that have a matching JPG image in the ``cache`` directory will skip the whole discord/midjourney process.[Quite a few are provided in the github](https://github.com/fstark/PloTTY/tree/main/cache), so you can easily invoke Cthulhu, Darth Vador or Mickey Mouse.
+There is a caching mecanism in the ``plotty.sh`` shell script, and any prompt that have a matching JPG image in the ``cache`` directory will skip the whole discord/midjourney process.
+[Quite a few are provided in the github](https://github.com/fstark/PloTTY/tree/main/cache), so you can easily invoke Cthulhu, Darth Vador or Mickey Mouse.

 And typing ``CAT``, variation ``1`` on your PB-700, will always produce the following cat image: